 If you want to reduce or stop your alcohol consumption, please contact your GP.
 You can also find more information at:

 For both men and women, a higher or a very low BMI can impact fertility.
-To qualify as a private fertility patient, your BMI should be no more than 35 and no more than 30, to be accepted as an NHS funded fertility patient.
+To qualify as a private fertility patient, your BMI should be no more than 35, and to be accepted as an NHS funded fertility patient, no more than 30.

 A higher BMI can impact hormonal imbalances, pregnancy risks and the amount of drugs needed for fertility treatments in females and sperm numbers in males.

 As lifestyle and fertility are connected, eating a wide variety of healthy foods is advised when trying to conceive.
-Eating foods, including fruits and vegetables, with antioxidant properties, are likely to be beneficial for protecting against oxidative stress, something which can be harmful to both eggs and sperm.
-Be mindful when consuming junk food, it should ideally be avoided.
+Eating foods with antioxidant properties, including fruits and vegetables, is likely to be beneficial for protecting against oxidative stress, or when there is an imbalance of free radicals to antioxidants in your body—something which can be harmful to both eggs and sperm.
+Be mindful when consuming junk food, as it should ideally be avoided.
 Switching from trans fats (e.g. margarine and hydrogenated vegetable oils) for unsaturated fats (e.g. oily fish and nuts) is also advised.

 Although irrelevant for most people, regular and intense exercise regimes can impact male and female fertility.
 Regular, moderate exercise is however proven to aid various body functions, including reproduction.

 When exercising, do be mindful of taking any supplementary drugs and substances, wearing tight underwear and limiting your exposure to excessive heat sources (e.g. hot baths or saunas).
 Do seek advice from TFP if you are concerned that your exercise regime or occupation could be impacting your fertility.